DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-structured-reasons-for-rejection-report.md

 If the user clicks a category, for example ‘qualifications’, the category name will be displayed in the heading.

-If the user clicks a reason for rejection within a category, for example ‘no english gcse grade 4 (c) or above, or accepted equivalent’, the category name and the reason for rejection will be displayed in the heading.
+If the user clicks a reason for rejection within a category, for example ‘no english gcse grade 4 &#40;c&#41; or above, or accepted equivalent’, the category name and the reason for rejection will be displayed in the heading.

 ## Other considerations